Now more than ever those aged 55 or over might be wondering whether to take a 25% tax-free lump sum out of their pension.

 You’ll still be able to pay into your pension

-If you just take your 25% tax-free lump sum pension cash, you can still pay in up to £40,000 a year into your pension and benefit from tax relief, known as your Annual Allowance, but as soon as you take out more than this, for example if you put your pension money into a drawdown scheme and you start to take income, or you’ve used it to buy an investment linked annuity where your income could go down, the maximum you’ll be able to pay into your pension each year will fall to £4,000.
-If you buy a lifetime annuity that provides a guaranteed income you’ll normally be able to retain your £40,000 Annual Allowance.
+If you just take your 25% tax-free lump sum cash, you can still pay in up to £60,000 a year into your pension and benefit from tax relief, known as your Annual Allowance, but as soon as you take out more than this, for example if you put your pension money into a drawdown scheme and you start to take income, or you’ve used it to buy an investment linked annuity where your income could go down, the maximum you’ll be able to pay into your pension each year will fall to £10,000.
+At this point, your Annual Allowance becomes known as the Money Purchase Annual Allowance.
+Learn more about this in our guide What is the Money Purchase Annual Allowance?
+If you buy a lifetime annuity that provides a guaranteed income you’ll normally be able to retain your £60,000 Annual Allowance.

 Bear in mind that there are rules which prevent you from taking your 25% tax-free lump sum cash and paying it into another pension – if you do this there could be both tax consequences and extra charges to pay.
 This area of pension planning can be highly complex and will almost always depend on your own personal circumstances, so it’s worth speaking to a professional financial advisor who can help you navigate this.